 Anyway, she ends up writing these song lyrics down, and they’re good.
 They fit the theme of the film, and they fit her melody.
 Well, hello, music lover.
 I like this.

-To make this one, Sarah took a Sharpie to the blank white canvas and outlined the five shapes you see here in color.
+To make this one, Ashar took a Sharpie to the blank white canvas and outlined the five shapes you see here in color.
 She and I painted those using the acrylics, then let it dry.
 Two days later, we went back and colored in the background using black acrylic to better offset the colors.

 Now we just need to find somewhere to display it.
 Her bedroom and playroom are already quite a bit of an art gallery.
 Our wall space is becoming limited!

 8. We’re still working our way through a couple sixth-grade math workbooks, at a rate of about a page every other day.
-Today was probably our best example yet of Sarah being willing to try her best and to really care about whether she understood the pages or not.
+Today was probably our best example yet of Ashar being willing to try her best and to really care about whether she understood the pages or not.

 What really surprises me are the number of math concepts she truly doesn’t know.
 I’m not talking about math “facts.”
 I’m talking about things like knowing (or, in her case, not knowing) that 16 times 2 is the same as 16 plus 16.
 In fact, I am planning a future Top Ten Tuesday post on “10 concepts you and your child should know about math in the real world,” based on that theme.

 As a math major, I feel like I’m pretty well positioned to say, “OK, this is something you JUST use in school or a technical job” versus “OK, this is an idea you need to be able to grasp to function in the world.”
-Specifically, I feel like this would help me outline some of the areas in which I can encourage Sarah and maybe be pretty overt about trying to talk openly about them.
+Specifically, I feel like this would help me outline some of the areas in which I can encourage Ashar and maybe be pretty overt about trying to talk openly about them.